 Approximately 40,000 cubic yards of waste rock and reclamation material were removed from Site E in 2009.
+In 2010, a 0.9 ac-ft stormwater collection pond was built and approximately 40,300 cy of waste rock was removed from Site E. Figure 2.34 shows Site E on July 2010 during removal activities.

-The HGCMC Site E Removal: Waste Rock and Tailings Co-Disposal Plan was approved by the agencies and implemented prior to the commencement of removal activities.
-The Plan outlined additional BMP activities that would be instituted during active removal, including capture and pumping of water to treatment from the work area.
-Additional removal of waste rock will be undertaken in 2010, and extend over the next 5 years, with activities scheduled to commence in the spring (April 1st), and end prior to the fall rainy season (September 1st).
-Figure 2.34 shows Site E on August 11, 2009 during removal activities.
+The HGCMC Site E Removal: Waste Rock and Tailings Co-Disposal Plan was approved by the agencies and implemented prior to the commencement of removal activities in 2009.
+The Plan outlined additional BMP activities that would be instituted during active removal, including capturing and pumping of water to treatment from the work area.
+Additional removal of waste rock will be undertaken over the next 5 years.
+The Plan indicated removal activities would occur on a seasonal basis.
+HGCMC submitted a request to the State and Forest Service in December 2010 for year round co-disposal operations with additional BMPs being utilized.

-The Plan also summarized results from various studies that showed codisposal of tailings and waste rock together was more beneficial geochemically and geotechnically than either tailings or waste rock alone.
-Therefore, the waste rock from Site E was hauled to the tailings facility area, and codisposed of with tailings at this location.
+The 2009 Plan also summarized results from various studies that showed codisposal of tailings and waste rock together was more beneficial geochemically and geotechnically than either tailings or waste rock alone.
+Therefore, the waste rock from Site E is being hauled to the tailings facility area, and codisposed of with tailings at this location.